chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< note >}}
 1. Once Automate HA is up and running with restored data, We can remove old backed-up directories sudo `rm -rf hab-old`, freeing up acquired space.
-1. Reset backup configuration path to oepnsearch so that new backups will be stored in opensearch directory, please click [here](/automate/ha_backup_restore_file_system/#configuration-for-automate-node-from-provision-host) to know more.
+1. Reset the backup configuration path to Opensearch so that new backups will be stored in Opensearch directory, please click [here](/automate/ha_backup_restore_file_system/#configuration-for-automate-node-from-provision-host) to know more.
 {{< /note >}}

 ## Troubleshoot